 Yes!
 This is exactly why we have a monthly savings plan.
 It’s perfect for accumulating gold and silver over time.

-You can put your inpidualized plan on autopilot and even set to happen automatically via bank debit.
+You can put your individualized plan on autopilot and even set it to happen automatically via bank debit.

-Money Metals’ gold/silver savings plan is one of a very few in America, and over 3,000 people are currently enrolled to purchase on a monthly basis.
+Money Metals’ gold/silver savings plan is one of very few in America, and over 3,000 people are currently enrolled to purchase every month.
 The monthly minimum is just $100 for silver and $200 for gold.

 It’s popular for folks who are on smaller budgets or who wish to take the guesswork out of timing purchases.